-The MPMA is responsible for managing the VGC's financial condition including operational and reserve budgeting, income, payments and reporting.

-Significant income and expense transactions occur within some villages and there are few, if any, audits performed.
+The MPMA is responsible for managing the VGC's financial condition including operational and Reserve budgeting, income, payments and reporting.
+Significant income and expense transactions occur within some Villages and there were few, if any, audits performed.
 Village financial activities should be part of the annual MPMA audit statement.

-VGC and the villages should adopt a unified accounting system.
-Budgeting and dues rates could be village specific if desired.
+VGC and the Villages recently adopted a centralized accounting system.
+Budgeting and dues rates can be Village specific for their purposes beyond VGC requirements.

 There is a delinquent dues policy in place and requires consistent enforcement.
-Dues, collections and liens should reside with the MPMA and, with that, the burden of unpaid dues, collections and liens should be spread across the VGC and not borne by individual villages.
+Dues, collections and liens should reside with the MPMA, and, with that, the burden of unpaid dues, collections and liens should be spread across the VGC and not borne by individual Villages.
+A more formalized collections policy must be developed for reasons of clarity and consistency, and it must be consistently enforced.

 Since contracts for common area maintenance are paid by the MPMA they should be approved by the board and duly signed by an officer.
-Village common area contracts should also be signed by a village representative.
+Village common areas contracts should also be signed by a Village representative.

-The MPMA will negotiate all contracts for the maintenance of the common areas within the Villages of Garrison Creek.
-Currently contracts are negotiated by individual villages resulting in consistencies in service and costs.
-Inconsistencies in service and cost occur due to the complexity of different phase layouts and village preference in a certain lawn maintenance company.
-Village representatives should be the point in negotiating the village common areas.
-It is not in the best interest of the Association to have one single lawn maintenance company for the whole area.
-Village participation is crucial to the effective management of the phase common areas maintenance.
+The MPMA should negotiate all contracts for the maintenance of the common areas within the Villages of Garrison Creek.
+When this is handled by individual Villages there often have been inconsistencies in service and costs.
+Village representatives should be the point in negotiating the Village common areas.
+It may not be in the best interest of the Association to have one single lawn maintenance company for whole area.
+Village participation is crucial to the effective management of the Village common areas maintenance.

-Copies of the contracts for front yard maintenance in the villages are to be be submitted to the MPMA and kept on file with the Finance Committee.
+Copies of the contracts for front yard maintenance in the Villages are to be submitted to the MPMA and kept on file with the Finance Committee.

-As the sole legal entity of the Villages of Garrison Creek, the MPMA issues any liens that may be necessary to collect delinquent dues, contracts with collection agencies as necessary to collect delinquent dues, and be the sole agency to communicate with the homeowner that is delinquent with their dues.
+As the sole legal entity of the Villages of Garrison Creek, the MPMA issues any liens that may be necessary to collect delinquent dues, contracts with collection agencies as necessary to collect delinquent dues and be the sole agency to communicate with the homeowner that is delinquent with their dues.

-The Operating Budget should be audited yearly or as required by Washington State Law.
+The Operating Budget and Village accounts should be audited yearly-as required by Washington State Law.

 Village dues are to be paid at the same time as the MPMA dues and kept in a separate account by the MPMA Board Accountant.
-Each village is responsible for compensation to the accountant for this service.
+Each Village is responsible for compensation to the accountant for this service.